pmodv/JH_Dash_demo/Readme.md

-JuliaHub API and Dash Demo
+JuliaHub API, Plots.jl, and Dash Demo

 This repository consists of the two main programs:
 * a `Pluto` notebook, the contents of which are included in `plutoFiles`